ICJIA/icjia-accessibility-portal/content/faqs.md

 **Legal and enforcement consequences:**

-- **Department of Justice investigations** — The DOJ can investigate complaints and pursue enforcement actions against non-compliant agencies
+- **Department of Justice investigations** — The DOJ can investigate complaints and pursue enforcement actions against non-compliant agencies.
-- **Complaints and lawsuits** — Individuals with disabilities can file complaints with the DOJ or pursue private lawsuits under the ADA
+- **Complaints and lawsuits** — Individuals with disabilities can file complaints with the DOJ or pursue private lawsuits under the ADA.
-- **Legal costs and remediation expenses** — Agencies may face significant costs for legal defense, settlements, and emergency remediation of inaccessible content
+- **Legal costs and remediation expenses** — Agencies may face significant costs for legal defense, settlements, and emergency remediation of inaccessible content.
-- **Reputational harm** — Public awareness of accessibility failures can damage an agency's reputation and public trust
+- **Reputational harm** — Public awareness of accessibility failures can damage an agency's reputation and public trust.

 **What this means for you personally:**

 While enforcement is typically at the agency level, individuals may experience:

-- **Required remediation** — You may be asked to fix inaccessible content you created
+- **Required remediation** — You may be asked to fix inaccessible content you created.
-- **Mandatory training** — Staff who create inaccessible content may be required to complete accessibility training
+- **Mandatory training** — Staff who create inaccessible content may be required to complete accessibility training.
-- **Performance expectations** — Accessibility compliance may become part of job responsibilities and performance evaluations
+- **Performance expectations** — Accessibility compliance may become part of job responsibilities and performance evaluations.
-- **Increased workload** — Emergency remediation is stressful and time-consuming; building accessibility in from the start prevents this
+- **Increased workload** — Emergency remediation is stressful and time-consuming; building accessibility in from the start prevents this.

 **Operational impacts:**

-- **Service disruptions** — If complaints or lawsuits result in court orders, agencies may need to temporarily remove or restrict access to non-compliant content
+- **Service disruptions** — If complaints or lawsuits result in court orders, agencies may need to temporarily remove or restrict access to non-compliant content.
-- **Resource reallocation** — Emergency remediation efforts can divert staff time and budget from other priorities
+- **Resource reallocation** — Emergency remediation efforts can divert staff time and budget from other priorities.
-- **Delayed projects** — New digital projects may be delayed while existing accessibility issues are addressed
+- **Delayed projects** — New digital projects may be delayed while existing accessibility issues are addressed.
-- **Increased scrutiny** — Agencies with known accessibility issues may face increased oversight and reporting requirements
+- **Increased scrutiny** — Agencies with known accessibility issues may face increased oversight and reporting requirements.

 **The bottom line:** If it's digital and public-facing, it needs to be accessible by April 24, 2026.
 Agencies that start working toward compliance now have time to address issues systematically.
 Those that delay may face costly emergency remediation and legal consequences.

-**See also:** [What does the April 2026 deadline cover?](#general-accessibility-questions-what-does-the-april-2026-deadline-cover) for details on what content is included.
+**See also:** [What does the April 2026 deadline cover?](#getting-oriented-what-does-the-april-2026-deadline-cover) for details on what content is included.

 **References:**